william-masdon-oracle/ai-gpu-solutions/morpheus_cybersecurity/standalone/standalone.md

-# Provision of resources Standalone Morpheus on OCI A10 instance
+# Morpheus on A10 VM: Standalone Setup and Jupyter Notebooks

 ## Introduction